ManVats0/gcpawithdata/README.md

 **Option 1: Airflow on a VM.** This is the most cost-effective approach.
 You can even complete it using the GCP Free Trial account (which provides $300 for 90 days).
 While it requires a bit more manual setup, I'll guide you through each step.

 **Option 2: Cloud Composer.** I tested this solution with both Composer 2 and the preview release of Composer 3.
-Unfortunately, Google's recent policy change (effective [May 11th](https://cloud.google.com/composer/docs/release-notes#May_11_2024)) means you can't create Composer 2 environment using a Free Trial account.
+Unfortunately, Google's recent policy change (effective [May 11th](https://cloud.google.com/composer/docs/release-notes#May_11_2024)) means you can't create a Composer 2 environment using a Free Trial account.
 The minimum requirement for even the Small Composer is 600GB of Persistent Disk SSD, which exceeds the Free Trial quota of 500GB.
 To use this option with Composer 2, you'll need to activate your GCP account.

 ![Screenshot (1912)2](https://github.com/user-attachments/assets/388e47a5-bcab-468a-87bc-97e30bce10d9)